xuri/excelize-doc/en/cell.md

 T.DIST.RT                | Returns the Student's t-distribution
-TDIST                    | Returns the Student's t-distribution TEXT                     | Formats a number and converts it to text TEXTJOIN                 | Combines the text from multiple ranges and/or strings TIME                     | Returns the serial number of a particular time TIMEVALUE                | Converts a time in the form of text to a serial number
+TDIST                    | Returns the Student's t-distribution TEXT                     | Formats a number and converts it to text TEXTAFTER                | Returns text that occurs after given character or string TEXTBEFORE               | Returns text that occurs before a given character or string TEXTJOIN                 | Combines the text from multiple ranges and/or strings TIME                     | Returns the serial number of a particular time TIMEVALUE                | Converts a time in the form of text to a serial number